 Ever since I purchased Around My French Table, I’ve been intrigued by the cocktail cookie recipe called Sablés.
 Dorie explains that this recipe is from David Lebovitz, a famous chef and blogger who now lives and works in Paris.
 Along the lines of savory cocktail cookies, Dorie was recently featured in Food and Wine, writing about her sweet and savory creations including a recipe for Apricot Tarragon Cookies.
 This inspired my friend Carol Sacks of the blog In Medias Recipe to write a beautiful post about this intriguing wine/cocktail accompaniment.

 After finishing my Thanksgiving menu last week which includes a Clementhyme Sparkle Cocktail (by Chef Kathy Casey and Cuties Citrus), these savory cookies popped into mind with the idea of using orange zest and thyme to mimic the cocktail.
 I sent a tweet to Carol and Dorie to see what they thought of the combination and received encouragement to give it a try.

 So that I did over the weekend, using the Apricot Tarragon recipe as a base.
 I just left out the apricot, and replaced the two tablespoons of tarragon with one tablespoon of fresh chopped thyme and one tablespoon of freshly grated orange zest.
 And wow – I am sold on this concept and the combination.
 Crispy, fragrant, buttery but light at the same time.
 As @dormantchef said, people will take one to see what it is and then want to repeat many times over.
 My two teens gobbled them up almost before I could take the photos!

 - 1 tablespoon finely chopped thyme leaves

-- 1 tablespooon orange zest (zest of 1 medium orange)
+- 1 tablespoon orange zest OR zest of 1 medium orange

 - 1/2 cup sugar